 In collaboration with partners including the Public Health Agency of Canada (PHAC), the Japan Gerontological Evaluation Study (JAGES) among others, WHO is working to develop a set of indicators for monitoring age-friendliness of cities.

-After nearly three years of formative research, the WHO Kobe Centre has completed drafting a new guide on using core indicators for assessing and monitoring the age-friendliness of cities.
-It is now inviting cities from around the world to pilot this Guide.
-The Guide will be available in English, French, Spanish and Chinese.
-Each selected pilot site will receive some funding to prepare a report.
-Details about the pilot study can be found in the Request for Proposals (RFP) below.
-The deadline to apply is 31 October 2014.
+After nearly three years of formative research, the WHO Kobe Centre has completed drafting a new guide on using core indicators for assessing and monitoring the age-friendliness of cities, which is available in English, French, Spanish and Chinese.
+The draft guide will be piloted in 12 selected sites around the world.
+The results will feed into the final version of the guide which is expected to be released in 2015.